-If we talk about foreigners or NRIs then, all foreign nationals, NRIs having PIOs or OCIs still need Protected Area Permit (PAP) or Restricted Area Permit (RAP) to visit Inner Line areas of Ladakh including Pangong tso, Nubra Valley, Khardung La, Tso Moriri, Turtuk, Dah Hanu Villages.
-Some places have been recently opened for foreigners which includes Man, Merak villages near Pangong Tso, Loma bend from where the diversion to Hanle goes (but Hanle is still restricted for a visit by a foreigner), Pachathang & Tyakshi villages in Nubra Valley near Turtuk have also opened.
-Some routes in the Kargil / Batalik sectors have also been opened for foreigners which includes Kargil to Leh via Khangral – Shaker – Chiktan and Dah to Kargil along Darchik – Batalik – Slimo.
+Some other routes in the Kargil / Batalik sectors have also been opened for foreigners which include Kargil to Leh via Khangral – Shaker – Chiktan and Dah to Kargil along Darchik – Batalik – Slimo.
 There is no need of any permit in order to visit Suru and Zanskar Valley, south of Kargil.

-Registered travel agents will help with the groups if you are a single traveler and you do not necessarily need to travel with that group after you get the permit.
+Registered travel agents can help with the groups if you are a single traveler and you do not necessarily need to travel with that group after you get the permit.
 So, no worries even if you are a solo traveler.
-Once you get the permit, make at least 8-10 photo copies as you need to submit them at the check posts on your journey to these inner line places in Ladakh.
+Once you get the permit, make at least 8-10 photocopies as you need to submit them at the check posts on your journey to these inner line places in Ladakh.

-Also, to know more details and some queries asked by other foreigners, you can go through the thread in DoW Community: Inner Line Permit and application letter for foreigners and can use the thread to post your queries too.
+Also, to know more details and some queries asked by other foreigners, you can go through the topic in DoW Community: Inner Line Permit and application letter for foreigners and can use the thread to post your queries too.